 In most situations, divorce represents a titanic life change, one with lasting repercussions.
 A traumatic experience, after ending a marriage, many people want to get as far away as possible.
 If it’s just you, relocation is simple enough.
 But when there are kids involved, it complicates matters.

-We genenerally talk about this as if your ex wants to relocate with the kids.
-In reality, the same rules and restictions also apply if you plan to move.
+We generally talk about this as if your ex wants to relocate with the kids.
+In reality, however, the same rules and restrictions also apply if you plan to move.

 What if your ex has custody and wants to relocate?

-Child custody is a huge point of concern in many divorces.
+Child custody is a huge point of concern and contention in many divorces.
 One of the components of a parenting plan is where exactly the parent with primary custody lives with the children.

 Moving to a new house within the same school district is one thing.
 In these cases, the noncustodial parent has no grounds to object, though the new contact information must be shared.

-But a great distance, outside of the child’s current school district or to another state, is something else entirely.
+But a great distance, outside of the child’s current school district or to another state for example, is something else entirely.

 As with many issues in dissolving a marriage, children muddy the waters.
 Moving out of state impacts the lives of everyone, both parents and kids.

 Related Reading: Can Your Ex Keep Your Kids From Sports?